Data Collection and Use

 Public Access to Information

 In the State of Washington, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by state government.
 At the same time, there are exceptions to the public's right to access public records that serve various needs including the privacy of individuals.
 Exceptions are provided by both state and federal laws.

-As a public agency, all our information is governed by laws such as Washington’s Public Records Act RCW 42.56(link is external).
+As a public agency, all our information is governed by laws such as Washington’s Public Records Act RCW 42.56.
 Information you send us may become a public record, and it may be subject to public inspection and copying if not otherwise protected by federal or state law.

 Information collected through use of this site may be public information and subject to inspection and copying by members of the public.
 For example, the Public Records Act states that: